RyanTDL/tp/docs/UserGuide.md

 1. List out delicious dining options (type 'food')
 2. Discover exciting activities to do together (type 'activities')
-3. Unwrap joy with our curated list of gifts that'll make hearts flutter! (type 'gifts') What's your pleasure?
+3. Unwrap joy with our curated list of gifts that'll make hearts flutter! (type 'gifts')
+4. Changed your mind?
+Feel free to cancel this command! (type 'cancel') What's your pleasure?
 ```
 ---